-"Nothing whatever can drive me mad," Gordon declared, "and I want to know all about it-right now!"

-"You can do one of two things, Gordon," Sawtelle said in disgust.
-His sneer was plainly visible through the six-ply, plasti-backed lead glass of his face-plate.
+"Nothing whatever can drive me mad," Gordon declared, "and I want to know all about it-right now!" $\underline{\text{v}}$ is ible through the six-ply, plasti-backed lead glass of his face-plate.
 "Either shut up or accept my personal invitation to come to Ardvor and try to go through the wringer.
 That's an invitation to your own funeral."
 Five-Jet Admiral Gordon, torn inwardly to ribbons, made no reply.

 "I repeat," Hilton went on, "we are not asking you to do anything whatever.
-We are offering to give you, free of charge but under certain conditions, all the power your humanity can possibly use.
-We set no limitation whatever as to quantity and with no foreseeable limit as to time.
-The only point at issue is whether or not you accept the conditions.
-If you do not accept them we'll leave now-and the offer will not be repeated."

-"And you would, I presume, take the UC-1 back with you?"
+We are offering to give you, free of charge but under certain conditions, all the power your $\underline{\text{humanity can possibly use.}}$ We set no limitation whatever as to quantity and with $\underline{\text{no}}$ foreseeable limit as to time.
+The only point at issue is whether or not you accept the "And you would, I presume, take the UC-1 back with you?"
 "Of course not, sir.
 Terra needs power too badly.
 You are perfectly welcome to that one load of uranexite, no matter what is decided here."
 "That's one way of putting it," Gordon sneered.
 "But the truth is that you know damned well I'll blow both of your ships out of space if you so much as . . .

 "Oh, chip-chop the jaw-flapping, Gordon!"
 Hilton snapped.
 Then, as the admiral began to bellow orders into his microphone, he went on: "You want it the hard way, eh?
 Watch what happens, all of you!"
 The UC-1 shot vertically into the air.
 Through its shallow dense layer and into and through the stratosphere.
-Earth's fleet, already on full alert and poised to strike, rushed to the attack.
+Earth's fleet, already on full alert and poised to strike, rushed ${\color{red} \underline{\text{to}}}$ the attack.
 But the carrier had reached the Orion and both Ardvorian ships had been waiting, motionless, for a good half minute before the Terran warships arrived and began to blast with everything they had.

-"Flashlights and firecrackers," Sawtelle said, calmly.
-"You aren't even warming up our screens.
-As soon as you quit making a damned fool of yourself by wasting energy that way, we'll set the UC-1 back down where she was and get on with our business here."
+$\underline{\text{screens.}}$ As soon as you quit making a damned fool of yourself by wasting energy $\underline{\text{that}}$ way, we'll set the UC-1 back down where she was and get on with our business here."
 "You will order a cease-fire at once, Admiral," the chairman said, "or the rest of us will, as of now, remove you from the Board."
 Gordon gritted his teeth in rage, but gave the order.

 "If he hasn't had enough yet to convince him," Hilton suggested, "he might send up a drone.
 We don't want to kill anybody, you know.
 One with the heaviest screening he's got just to see what happens to it."
 "He's had enough.
 The rest of us have had more than enough.
 That exhibition was not only uncalled-for and disgusting-it was outrageous!"
 The meeting settled down, then, from argument to constructive discussion, and many topics were gone over.
 Certain matters were, however, so self-evident that they were not even mentioned.